Policy

 Respect within The Football Association is aimed at helping us all to work together to change the negative attitudes and abusive behaviour on the sidelines and on the pitch.
 It’s a long-term commitment, but if we all play our part, together we can really make a difference.

-The 2009/10 implementation of Respect in East Berks Youth Football League is in 5 practical sections:
+In 2020/21 the implementation of Respect in East Berks Youth Football League was defined in 5 practical sections:

 Respect Codes of Conduct